13. Graphics#

 text (using available fonts),

 That’s it.
-It will turn out that all other shapes (smooth curves, circles) might be easily approximated using the above.
+It will turn out that all other shapes (smooth curves, circles) may be easily approximated using the above.

 Figure 13.2 depicts some graphics primitives, which we plotted using the following program.
-We will detail the meaning of all the functions in the next sections.
+We will detail the meaning of all the functions in the next sections, but they should be self-explanatory enough for us to be able to find the corresponding shapes in the plot.

 par(mar=rep(0.5, 4)) # small plot margins (bottom, left, top, right)